Originally published at: https://blog.openzeppelin.com/mcdex-mai-protocol-audit/

 Additionally, the OpenZeppelin team found a notable lack of comments throughout the audited code.
 Well-commented code not only improves audit speed and depth, but it also helps to reveal what developer intentions may be and thus helps identify issues of misalignment between intention and implementation.
 Without comments, identifying issues in the code is much more difficult.
 Aside from benefiting auditors, code comments also benefit future developers and users, by clearly defining the functionality of the code and by reducing the risk of bugs.

 Consider thoroughly commenting the existing code, and adding regular commenting to the software development process.
 We specifically recommend commenting every line of assembly code and commenting all complex math operations.

 Update: Fixed.
 Many parts of the codebase have been documented and commented.

-[M05] Incomplete DOS prevention
+[M05] Incomplete Denial of Service prevention